reiffd7/movie_recommender/README.md

 http://3.95.7.113:8080/

-## Proposed Plan of Implimentation
+## Proposed Plan of Implementation

 We propose to roll out this new recommender to 10% of our users for a three month trial period.
 At the end of that period, we will evaluate the recommender base on:
 * User feedback on whether they noticed an improved performance of the recommender.